Geometry of Bounded Frechet Manifolds: Constructions of and

-where $r$ runs over the set of natural numbers.
+where the orders of the derivatives run between 1 and $r$.
 It follows from the chain rule for $MC^k$-maps (see~\cite[Lemma B.1 (f)]{glockner}) that the equivalency at a point $p$ is well defined.
-An equivalence class containing a mapping $\mathpzc{f} \in \mathcal{MC}_p(M)$ is called $r$-jet of $\mathpzc{f}$ at $p$ and is denoted by $j^r_p \mathpzc{f}$.
+The equivalence class containing a mapping $\mathpzc{f} \in \mathcal{MC}_p(M)$ is called the $r$-jet of $\mathpzc{f}$ at $p$ and is denoted by $j^r_p \mathpzc{f}$.